AlexSD92/simon_game/readme.md

 ## Bugs & Fixes

 15/12/2021 - Bug identified where repeating objects in playGameChoice weren't animating correctly.
 This was fixed by adjusting the setTimeout to i*1000 to create delay in the iteration of the gameChoice array.
+16/12/2021 - Bug identified where testChoice() kept defaulting to the else statement, the for loop needed adjusting so that it iterated through a slice of gameChoice that was equivalent to the length of userChoice.
+In code, it meant changing userChoice[i] === gameChoice[i] to userChoice[i] === gameChoice.slice(0, userChoice.length)[i].

 # Deployment